 Begin.

-This page is (still) organized to present my projects in chronological order by the institution with which I was affiliated while working on them and then by the platform they're intended to work on:
+This page is (still) organized to present my projects in chronological order by the institution with which I was affiliated while working on them and then by the platform they were intended to work on:

 Spiru Haret, INCERC, AUBG, NBU.
 Work I currently do at Carleton is on my current projects page.